The kettlebell halo is an exercise that seems easy to execute on the surface, until you actually give it a go with proper form maintained.

 The kettlebell halo exercise is a go to as a warmup drill for an intense shoulder workout, part of a rehabilitation programme to improve mobility or as a finisher after a workout.
 Give it a go yourself!

-If you're interested in turning your passion for fitness into a new and exciting career, why not go check our OriGym’s Gym Instructor certification or our personal trainer courses or if you want to know more on nutrition, our accredited nutrition course could be right down your street!
+If you're interested in turning your passion for fitness into a new and exciting career, why not go check our OriGym’s Gym Instructor certification or our online personal trainer courses or if you want to know more on nutrition, our accredited nutrition course could be right down your street!

 Download Your FREE 16 Week Home Strength Training Programme